smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/07 - Full Outer Join.md

 ---------------------------------------------------------------------------------

-You can use a FULL OUTER JOIN to find the symmetric difference of two datasets using the ISNULL function.
+You can use a `FULL OUTER JOIN` to find the symmetric difference of two datasets using the `ISNULL` function.

-This SQL statement returns the records that are in Table A but not in Table B along with the records in Table B that are not in Table A.  This is known in set theory as the symmetric difference.
+This SQL statement returns the records that are in `Table A` but not in Table B along with the records in Table B that are not in `Table A`.
+This is known in set theory as the symmetric difference.
 The result set will include two NULL markers as NULLs are neither equal to or not equal to each other, they are unknown.

 ```sql
 SELECT  ISNULL(a.ID, b.ID) AS ID,